throw-if-null/rooster/README.md

 # rooster
 Rooster :rooster: is log extractor.
-It extracts docker logs like `docker run` from your Azure App Service console logs and sends them to AppInsights.
+It extracts docker logs like `docker run` from your Azure App Service console logs and sends them to a configurable location.
+Currently supported locations include:
+* Sql Database
+* MongoDb
+* Slack

 # Motivation